binphilxiao/Forex/doc/design/m1_converter_design.md

 **Returns:** Boolean (success/failure)

 **Algorithm:**
-1. Check if data exists (if skip mode)
+1. Check if data exists (default: skip if exists)
 2. Read M1 data from ClickHouse
 3. Aggregate to target timeframe
 4. Write to ClickHouse